πŸ’ͺ Nazareth Contract - Negotiation Toolkit

 6️⃣

-Art teacher shortage is real and growing Pennsylvania, like most states, faces an arts teacher shortage.
-Underpaying Nazareth's art teachers relative to the market creates attrition and recruitment risk that ultimately costs the district more in turnover and substitute coverage.
+Art teacher shortage is real and growing Pennsylvania, like most states, faces a growing teacher shortage.
+Underpaying Nazareth teachers relative to the market creates attrition and recruitment risk that ultimately costs the district more in turnover and substitute coverage.

 πŸ“‹ Specific Contract Asks (Priority Order)